Che-Zhu/Inkerz-ReactUI/README.md

 ---

 ## 2. Install Modules
-`React will not work if any of these modules are not installed`
+`React will not work if any of these modules is not installed`
 #### React-color
 `npm install react-color --save`